-Electronic certificates, digital certificates, certificates or digital IDs ("Certificates"), allow entities that participate in an electronic or digital transaction to prove their identify relative to other participants.
+Electronic ID (e-ID), electronic signature (e-Signature), digital certificates, certificates or digital IDs ("Certificates"), allow entities that participate in an electronic or digital transaction to prove their identify relative to other participants.
 Certificates are used as the digital equivalent of an identity card.
 By means of a Certificate, CTE Members provide confirmation of the relationship between a Subscriber and its public key.
 The CTE provides various types of Certificates to meet end user needs for non-repudiation, authentication, encryption and access control.